ryan-roemer/loose-bits/_posts/2011-09-19-pivot-facets-solr.md

 ``http://localhost:8983/solr/admin/form.jsp``.

-Now that we have some documents to work with, let's do a simple pivot query on genre counts grouped by price:
+Now that we have some documents to work with, let's do a simple pivot query on price by genre:

 {% highlight bash %}
-# Pivot query:
+# Pivot query.
 $ curl http://localhost:8983/solr/select --data indent=on\
 \&wt=json\
 \&q=*%3A*\